tcharding/self_learning/README.md

 Structure and Interpretation of Computer Programs - Harold Abelson and Gerald Jay Sussman with Julie Sussman

+__tgpl/__:
+The Go Programming Language - Alan A. A. Donovan, Brian W. Kernighan

 __UNIX/apue__:
 Advanced Programming in the UNIX Environment - Stevens and Rago, Third Edition.